anon-researcher-anon/anonymous-project/README.md

 pip install mmengine==0.2.0

+pip install numpy==1.25.0

-pip install numpy scipy opencv-python pyyaml tqdm
+pip install scipy pyyaml tqdm

->  Similar to many previous works, to accelerate training and inference, our implementation adopts the efficient large-kernel convolution proposed in SLaK.
+⭐️: Similar to many previous works, to accelerate training and inference, our implementation adopts the efficient large-kernel convolution proposed in SLaK.
 Please follow the official installation guideline to compile and install the required operator: https://github.com/VITA-Group/SLaK#installation